Pornography is Harmful for Some People

 TL;DR

-Pornography is not inherently harmful, but for some people, pornography is harmful.
+The use of pornography is an individual choice, based on your belief systems.
+For some people, pornography is harmful.
 It can negatively impact sexual functioning, emotional intimacy, self-worth, and relationships.
-Excessive or hidden use may contribute to shame, escalation of arousal needs, confusion about sexual identity, erectile dysfunction, and erosion of trust between partners.
+It may contribute to shame, escalation of arousal needs, confusion about sexual identity, erectile dysfunction, and the erosion of trust between partners.
 Based on my clinical experience as a certified sex therapist, pornography requires mindful use, transparency, and clear boundaries—especially in midlife relationships.

 Proceed with caution.